TheLeftExit/DllMain/README.md

 ## DllMain

-This appropriately named package allows you to **safely** define a `DllMain` function for your NativeAOT library in plain C.
+This appropriately named package allows you to **safely** define a `DllMain` function for your NativeAOT library in C.

 ### Getting started